ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

  - MIT (or BSD)-like licenses are just saying "Do anything you want with the software and/or code.
 Just don't get me in legal trouble."

- - Apache License: "Do what you want, just don't get me in legal trouble.
+ - Apache License says "Do what you want, just don't get me in legal trouble.
 Also, you can't patent this baby."

- - GNU GPL (or just GPL): "Yo, you propritary companies want to use this boy?
-Come and get it 'cause you're gonna have to ***open source your propritary code***.
-But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: that's a lot of permissions."
+ - GNU GPL (or just GPL): "Yo, you proprietary companies want to use this boy?
+Come and get it 'cause you're gonna have to ***risk open source-ing your propritary code*** (and some other conditions).
+But, I've must give everyone the rights to view (the source code), modify, and distribute... sigh: that's a lot of permissions and."

- - GNU LGPL (or just LGPL): "Just GNU GPL but proprietary people can use this code." (useful for small libraries)
+ - GNU LGPL (or just LGPL): "I'm just GNU GPL like but y'all proprietary people can use this code.
+Yes, you're protected by my permissions" (useful for small libraries)

- - GNU AGPL (or just AGPL): Like GNU GPL but all modified copies must release the source code.
-Useful for servers: it **prevents people from milking your code *over a network.***
+ - GNU AGPL (or just AGPL): "I'm also like GNU GPL but all modified copies must release the source code."
+Useful for servers: it **prevents people from milking your code *over a network.*** So they can't exactly milk your HTML or JavaScript...
+HAHA PROPRIETARY COMPANIES!!! 😝

 ### My choice